Social

 Our activities for promoting understanding of LGBTQ+ (sexual minority)

-We are carrying out activities to deepen understanding of LGBTQ+ and promoting the number of allies (those who show understanding and support for LGBTQ+ people).
+We have been carrying out activities to deepen understanding of LGBTQ+ issues and promoting the number of allies (people who demonstrate their understanding and support for LGBTQ+ people).
+In fiscal 2023, we established the LGBTQ+-Friendly Promotion Committee to promote respect for people's sexual orientation and gender identity.
 We have introduced online training content, including a course for learning about LGBT to turn diversity into an organizational strength and a course for creating a harassment-free workplace.
 More than 90% of employees have received the training so far.

 Promoting women’s empowerment